cloudflare/terraform-provider-cloudflare/website/docs/r/zone.html.markdown

 * `meta.phishing_detected` - Indicates if URLs on the zone have been identified as hosting phishing content.
 * `status` - Status of the zone.
 Valid values: `active`, `pending`, `initializing`, `moved`, `deleted`, `deactivated`.
 * `name_servers` - Cloudflare-assigned name servers.
 This is only populated for zones that use Cloudflare DNS.
+* `verification_key` - Contains the TXT record value to validate domain ownership.
+This is only populated for zones of type `partial`.

 ## Import